 If the task that you are doing need some concentration, then it needs to be the first on your queue.
 Fit your schedule at your best personal time.

-Who wouldn’t love to take a dog for a walk at the middle of the day?
+Who wouldn’t love to take a dog for a walk in the middle of the day?

 Who wouldn’t want to be able to pick the kids from baseball or football practice?